Financial Supports for Education

 - Education.ie (Information on the maintenance grant schemes)

 - Welfare.ie (Information on the Back to Education Allowance/ Training Support Grant)

 - Citizensinformation.ie (Information on your rights and entitlements)

 Student Maintenance Grants

-The maintenance grant is a means tested payment, available for each year of the course, to people attending approved post leaving certificate and third level education courses.
-Two elements of the grant are - cover of the student registration fee for third level colleges up to €3,000 and a maintenance payment, designed to cover any additional costs e.g. accommodation, books, travel, childcare etc. A variety of eligibility requirements include family income in the tax year previous to starting the course, residency status and first time entry to the particular education level.
-Recipients of the Back to Education Allowance may only be eligible for the third level college student contribution assistance from this grant.
+The maintenance grant is a means tested payment, available for each year of the course, to people attending approved Post Leaving Certificate and Third Level education courses.
+Two elements of the grant are – cover of the student contribution charge for Third Level colleges up to €3,000 and a maintenance payment, designed to cover any additional costs e.g. accommodation, books, travel, childcare etc. A variety of eligibility requirements include; family income in the tax year previous to starting the course, residency status and first time entry to the particular education level.
+Recipients of the Back to Education Allowance may only be eligible for the Third Level student contribution assistance from this grant.

 Back to Education Allowance

-The Back to Education Allowance (BTEA) is a scheme whereby the Department of Social Protection allows those in receipt of certain payments to retain them while returning full time to an approved second or third level course of education.
+The Back to Education Allowance (BTEA) is a scheme whereby the Department of Employment Affairs and Social Protection allows those in receipt of certain payments to retain them while returning full time to an approved second or third level course of education.

 BTEA information booklets and application forms are available from: